cyberbotics/webots-doc/automobile/openstreetmap-importer.md

 Follow the instructions to install Python: https://www.cyberbotics.com/doc/guide/using-python

-Then install the Python `pyproj` and `shapely` modules, as described bellow.
+Then install the Python `pyproj` and `shapely` modules, as described below.

 ### Linux